Save 15% on All Hosting Services

 ls /etc/cron.d/

-Each file in this directory may define additional scheduled tasks for system services.
+Each file in this directory may define additional scheduled tasks for specific system services or applications installed on your server.

-To view the contents of a specific user’s crontab file:
+To read the contents of a specific user's crontab file directly:

 cat /var/spool/cron/crontabs/username

-To edit or add cron jobs for the current user, run:
+To add or modify cron jobs for the currently logged-in user, use:

 crontab -e